Periods and harmonic analysis on spherical varieties: The discrete spectrum

 We will sometimes condense notation and denote by $(\pi_\omega,M_\omega)_{\omega\in D^*}$ a toric family of relative discrete series as above.
 The notation conceals the fact that the morphisms are only defined for $\omega\in D_\iR^*$ (see, however, the previous remark).
 The condition ``for almost every'' means ``for almost every with respect to Haar measure on $D^*$'' but also, by means of the theory of reducibility of induced representations, ``in the complement of a finite number of divisors''.

-Our basic goal in the rest of this section will be to prove instances of the following: \begin{discreteseriesconjecture} Given a spherical variety $\XX$ there is a parabolic subgroup $\PP=\LL\ltimes \UU\subset \GG$, a torus $D^*$ of unramified characters of $L$, and a countable collection $\{\mathcal D_i=(\pi^i_\omega,M^i_\omega)_{\omega\in D^*}\}$ of algebraic families of relative discrete series representations (all associated to the \emph{same} $L$ and $D^*$) such that the norm of $L^2(X)_\disc$ admits a decomposition:
+Our basic goal in the rest of this section will be to prove instances of the following: \begin{discreteseriesconjecture} Given a spherical variety $\XX$, there is a parabolic subgroup $\PP=\LL\ltimes \UU\subset \GG$, a torus $D^*$ of unramified characters of $L$, and a countable collection $\{\mathcal D_i=(\pi^i_\omega,M^i_\omega)_{\omega\in D^*}\}$ of toric families of relative discrete series representations -- all associated to the \emph{same} $L$ and $D^*$, and finitely many of them containing non-zero $J$-fixed vectors, for any fixed open compact subgroup $J$ -- such that the norm of $L^2(X)_\disc$ admits a decomposition:

 for a suitable Haar measure $d\omega$.